Willie Simmons (inmate)

+Early life

 Simmons was born in 1957 and grew up poor in Enterprise, Alabama.
 After dropping out of high school, he was first arrested for grand larceny at the age of 17.

+Incident

 In 1982, at the age of 25, Simmons wrestled down a man on the street and stole his wallet, containing $9.
 Simmons was arrested and convicted of first-degree robbery.
 Because he had three prior convictions, Alabama's HFOA at the time recommended that he be prosecuted as a habitual offender and sentenced to life in prison without the possibility of parole.
-All of Simmons’ petitions for review and reconsideration of his sentence have been denied.
+All of Simmons' petitions for review and reconsideration of his sentence have been denied.

+Reaction

 Simmons' sentence has attracted national attention.
 Several publications, including Essence magazine, NPR and the Washington Examiner, and celebrity activists such as Kim Kardashian have highlighted his story.
 Over three million people have signed an online petition on Change.org calling for his release.
 Citing Simmons' case as "an unjust and expensive failure," the Alabama chapter of the American Civil Liberties Union has called for the Alabama legislature to repeal the HFOA.